The convict story

 Darlington Probation Station

-Make your Darlington convict experience complete by sleeping in the 1830s convict Penitentiary, preparing your meal in the Mess hall or hiking along one of the many convict roads.
-Maria is not only worth visiting for its outstanding convict heritage; the entire island is also a national park.
-There are no private vehicles and the wombats, Cape Barren geese and kangaroos run with far more freedom than the convicts ever did.
-The Painted Cliffs, Fossil Cliffs and stunning views, all near the settlement of Darlington, are another of the island’s highlights.
+Darlington Probation Station on Maria Island off Tasmania’s east coast, is a place of outstanding natural beauty and heritage.
+Convicts were sent to Darlington to be reformed through work, education and religious instruction.
+At Darlington, you can sleep in the 1830s convict penitentiary, prepare your meal in the mess hall or walk along one of the many convict roads.
+Maria is also a national park where there are no private vehicles and the wombats, Cape Barren geese and kangaroos run with far more freedom than the convicts ever did.

-Picturesque Sarah Island was the site of Tasmania’s oldest convict settlement and operated from 1822 to 1833.
-Its shipyards turned out more than 80 vessels, one of which was used for a daring escape.
-The island is located in the heart of Tasmania’s Wilderness World Heritage Area, near Strahan.
-Take a harbour tour to the island and learn of the brutal and thrilling history of one of the world’s severest penal settlements.
+Picturesque Sarah Island in Macquarie Harbour was the site of Tasmania’s oldest convict settlement, operating from 1822 to 1833.
+The island is near Strahan in the heart of Tasmania’s Wilderness World Heritage Area.
+Take a harbour tour to the island and learn of the brutal history of one of the world’s severest penal settlements.

 The Ship That Never Was theatre performance

-Passionate local thespian Kiah Davey has spent the past 20 years performing in Australia’s longest running play.
-Originally written by her late father, Kiah proudly retells the story of The Ship That Never Was, at the Visitor Centre amphitheatre in the village of Strahan on Tasmania’s west coast.
-See the harrowing true account of the great convict escape from Sarah Island, brought to life in this humorous and engaging play.
+The Ship That Never Was, presented at the Visitor Centre in Strahan on Tasmania’s west coast, tells the true story of a convict escape from Sarah Island, brought to life in this humorous and engaging play.
 By day you can cruise up the stunning Gordon River and walk in the footsteps of these convicts on the very island where they lived, worked and escaped.